Terms and Conditions

 ・Travel some distance each week to the organisation that you will be doing your practical placement with.

-・Take some time off from work each week or for a short period sometime during your enrollment, in order to attend your practical placement.
+・Take some time off from work each week or for a short period sometime during your enrolment, in order to attend your practical placement.

 ・You may need to allow for travel and accommodation costs if suitable situations are only located a significant distance from home.